luciancahil/Python-Enigma/README.md

 ## How An Enigma Works

-There are 4 parts of an Enigma machine.
+There are three parts of an Enigma machine.
 The plugboard, rotors, and reflector.
 We will work by seeing the journey the letter "H" takes as it goes through the Engima, with Plugboard settings "ZYXWVUTSRQPONMLKJIHG", using rotors 1, 2, and 3 in that order, in the settings 12, 4, 20.

 ### Plugboard.